-Electricians are critical in keeping our communities interconnected through the electrical grid.
-This 24-week certificate program can open up opportunities in several areas:
+Are you interested in learning how your community is interconnected with electricity?
+Become an electrician beginning with this foundations program.
+As a electrician, you will perform critical duties in keeping our communities interconnected through the electrical grid.
+This 24-week certificate program can open up opportunities in several areas.

-Electricians work in almost every type of industry.
-They may be employed by electrical contractors, municipalities, institutions, industrial operations, become self-employed, manage, or own large electrical companies.
+Once you become an electrician, you will be able to work in almost every type of industry.
+You may be employed by electrical contractors, municipalities, institutions, industrial operations, become self-employed, manage, or own large electrical companies.

 Industries in which electricians are critical include: